 Current: Two traffic lanes each direction, except the southbound direction narrows to one lane at Harrison Street.
 Curbside parking on both sides.
 RH Plan: One lane southbound and two northbound.
 One southbound (uphill) bicycle lane.
 Curbside parking on both sides.

 Bulbouts:

+Both sides of the street shall be 15 feet to face of curb.
 All corners (both sides from Folsom Street southerly; both sides from Harrison Street northerly)